Exact solutions for a coherent phenomenon of condensation in conservative Hamiltonian systems: Dual cascade behavior

-{\em Dual cascade behavior -} The condensation process described by our solutions finds common features with turbulent systems, such as the transfer of conserved quantities across the spectrum \cite{Cascade_1,ZakharovBook,NazarenkoBook,Nz_2023}.
-Our quantities $N$ and $E$ suffer a separation in the spectrum as the condensation advances, such as happens in the condensation predicted by wave turbulence \cite{NazarenkoBook}.
-As we are going to see now, at the end of the process $N$ and $E$ are entirely supported by the opposite ``edges" of the spectrum.
-We say that our system undertook a dual-cascade behavior, in connection with the literature on wave turbulence.
+We here demonstrate that the condensation process described by our family of solutions shares common features with turbulent systems, in particular, the transfer of conserved quantities across the spectrum \cite{Cascade_1,ZakharovBook,NazarenkoBook,Nz_2023}.
+As we shall see, our quantities $N$ and $E$ experience a separation in the spectrum as the condensation advances, being supported by modes with low and high $n$ respectively, similar to what happens in the condensation predicted by wave turbulence \cite{NazarenkoBook}.
+At the end of the process, $N$ and $E$ are entirely supported by the opposite ``edges" of the spectrum.
+We then say that our system undertook a dual-cascade behavior, in connection with the literature on wave turbulence.
 An inverse cascade transferred the entire amount of $N$ to the lowest mode, as we can see from (\ref{eq:wave_condensation_KroneckerDelta}), while a direct cascade transferred $E$ to high modes (modes with arbitrarily large $n$).
-The latter is indicated by the loss of the exponential suppression in the asymptotic part of the spectrum when the condensate forms (i.e., $x\to 1/4$) \beq |\alpha_{n\gg1}|^2 \sim (4/\sqrt{\pi})|c|^2 n^{-\frac{3}{2}} (4x)^{n-1}. \eeq Note that the development of the power law $n^{-3/2}$ (the excitation of higher and higher modes) serves to ensure the conservation of $E$ when the spectrum approaches the Kronecker delta (\ref{eq:wave_condensation_KroneckerDelta}).
-To our knowledge, this is the first confirmation of the development of a power law in finite time in the class of Hamiltonian systems (\ref{eq:Resonant_Equation}).
-Numerical evidence of this phenomenon was reported in other systems \cite{BMR,MBox}, and confirmation of the development of a power law in infinite time was achieved in \cite{BE,Xu}.
+The latter is indicated by the loss of the exponential suppression in the asymptotic spectrum when the condensate forms (i.e., $x\to 1/4$) \beq |\alpha_{n\gg1}|^2 \sim (4/\sqrt{\pi})|c|^2 n^{-\frac{3}{2}} (4x)^{n-1}, \eeq as Fig.~\ref{fig:Time_Ev_alpha_n_main_text} shows.
+The development of the power-law $n^{-3/2}$ (the excitation of higher and higher modes) serves to ensure the conservation of $E$ when the spectrum approaches the Kronecker delta (\ref{eq:wave_condensation_KroneckerDelta}) because the decay of $|c|^2$ is compensated by the divergence of the series in (\ref{eq:Conserved_equatities_N_E}).
+To our knowledge, this is the first confirmation of the development of a power-law spectrum in finite time in the class of Hamiltonian systems (\ref{eq:Resonant_Equation}).
+Numerical evidence of this phenomenon has been reported in other systems \cite{BMR,MBox}, and confirmation of the development of a power-law spectrum in infinite time was achieved in \cite{BE,Xu}.
 In general, the dynamical excitation of the asymptotic spectrum is an important subject included in the reference list ``Problems in Hamiltonian PDE's" \cite{Bourgain}.
-In that context, the phenomenon is quantified through the growth of Sobolev norms \cite{Staffilani2010,Bourgain2,Kuksin,Maspero,Hani}.
-Connecting briefly with this literature, we have computed these norms \beq \left(H^{s> 1/2} \right)^2 = \sum_{n=0}^{\infty} (n+1)^{2s} |\alpha_n|^2 \underset{t\sim T}{\sim}(T-t)^{4(1-2s)}, \eeq confirming through their blow-up that the ``energy" reached arbitrarily high modes.
-Norm $H^{s=1/2}$ does not diverge because it may be written in terms of $N$ and $E$.
-This is the first confirmation that Sobolev norms blow up in finite time in (\ref{eq:Resonant_Equation}).
+In that context, the phenomenon is quantified through the growth of Sobolev norms \cite{Staffilani2010,Bourgain2,Kuksin,Maspero,Hani,GG,BE,Xu,GG2,GGH}, \beq H^{\xi} = \left(\sum_{n=0}^{\infty} (n+1)^{2\xi} |\alpha_n|^2\right)^{1/2}, \eeq which we have calculated in Appendix~\ref{apx:Sobolev_Norms}, confirming their growth to infinity as the spectrum converges to the Kronecker delta distribution (for $\xi>1/2$) \beq H^{\xi>1/2} \underset{t\sim T}{\sim} (T-t)^{2(1-2\xi)}. \eeq The transition is at $\xi=1/2$ because that norm $H^{1/2} = \sqrt{N+E}$ remains finite due to the conservation of $E$ and $N$.